adamlech188/Simple_Parser/README.md

+Language: C++
-Simple scanner and parsers that scans following expressions:
+Simple scanner and parser that scans following expressions:

 3<=3